 Which resorts have overwater villas in the Philippines?

 All the ones we’ve discussed in this article: El Nido Resorts Miniloc Island, El Nido Resorts Apulit Island, El Nido Resorts Lagen Island, Huma Island Resort and Spa, Paolyn Floating House, Sunlight Eco Tourism Island Resort, Pearl Farm Beach Resort, and Club Tara Resort.
-The area with the most options is El Nido, which boasts some of the most prestigious ones.
+The area with the most options is El Nido, which is home to some of the country’s most prestigious resorts.
 If we had to choose, we would opt for El Nido Resorts Miniloc Island.

 What are the cheapest overwater bungalows in the Philippines?

-Staying in an overwater bungalow in the Philippines isn’t particularly cheap… If you want a similar vibe without the luxury price tag, Club Tara Resort is an alternative.
-It is located on Socorro Island and can be a good add-on if you plan to visit Siargao.
+Staying in an overwater bungalow in the Philippines isn’t particularly cheap… If you want a similar experience without the luxury price tag, Club Tara Resort is an alternative.
+It’s located on Socorro Island and can be a great option if you’re planning to visit Siargao too.

 How do I book my overwater bungalow in the Philippines?

-The best way is to do it online and well in advance.
-The booking platforms that work best in the country are Booking and Agoda.
+The best way to do it is online and well in advance.
+The booking platforms that tend to work best in the Philippines are Booking and Agoda.

-We hope we’ve whetted your appetite with these overwater bungalows in the Philippines.
-If you have any questions or suggestions, we’d love to read them in the comments.
-Remember that if you’re looking for accommodation, you’ll find suggestions in each of our destination guides, as well as in articles like Best Resorts in the Philippines and Hotels in the Philippines.
+We hope this roundup of overwater bungalows in the Philippines has inspired you.
+If you have any questions or suggestions, we’d love to hear from you in the comments.
+Remember, if you’re looking for accommodation, you’ll find suggestions in each of our destination guides, as well as in articles like Best Resorts in the Philippines and Hotels in the Philippines.